The legislation and rules that apply

 This applies to schools who offer a class, course or programme that is aimed at international students.
 The international students need to be enrolled at the school providing the course.

-Courses don't have to be for achieving NCEA, but if standards-based assessment is offered, the school’s assessment rules under their CAAS will apply.
+Courses don't have to be for achieving NCEA, but if standards-based assessment is offered, the school’s assessment rules under consent to assess will apply.

 When is approval not required?